 Increase and It’s GREEN!

-Mayes has quickly learned it's a win-win situation for all when consumer's fix and do not discard, non-working cameras or camcorders.
+ENFIELD, CT - It's a win-win situation for all when consumer's fix and do not discard, non-working cameras or camcorders.
 Consumers can save anywhere from $30 to hundreds of dollars when they make a repair vs. replace decision.
 Camera retailers can see their gross margins double vs. what they realize when selling a new camera.
 It's an ECO-green practice that really DOES bring in the green!